la2050/challenge/_2021/create/sankofacity.md

   extending and expanding mobility services over the next year, in parallel with recently secured 5-year grant funding.
 Based on LACI ZEMCP findings, the GLPVCC community is most engaged with demand-responsive shuttle service and less receptive to e-bike library rentals.
 Thus funding would in part be utilized to provide more than 6 times the LACI ZEMCP.weekly shuttle hours of service.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '1000' Describe how Los Angeles County will be different if your work is successful.: >- SankofaCity empowers GLPVCC communities to self-sufficiently co-operate and maintain Zero Emission Multimodal Transportation with support from CBOs and Mobility Providers, collaboratively offering operational oversight and technical expertise; thus providing unique local economic development, intellectual property, jobs, and skills-training opportunities that socialize innovative mobility futures and track operational best practices.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '1000' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '57993' Describe how Los Angeles County will be different if your work is successful.: >- SankofaCity empowers GLPVCC communities to self-sufficiently co-operate and maintain Zero Emission Multimodal Transportation with support from CBOs and Mobility Providers, collaboratively offering operational oversight and technical expertise; thus providing unique local economic development, intellectual property, jobs, and skills-training opportunities that socialize innovative mobility futures and track operational best practices.
 Utilizing co-operative and revenue-sharing business models SankofaCity redistributes profits directly back into under-served Angeleno communities to build both individual and collective assets for the neighborhoods serviced.
 Most